Skip to content

 When you wash chicken under a running tap, you aren’t just rinsing it.
 Because chicken meat is soft, the force of the water creates a small depression—a “divot”—on the surface.
 Instead of flowing smoothly, the water hits this divot and bounces back, creating a fine mist of contaminated droplets.

-Research from SafeFood Ireland shows that this bacterial spray can travel up to 80 cm (about 31 inches) from your sink.
+Research from food safety agencies shows that this bacterial spray can travel up to 80 cm (about 31 inches) from your sink.
 That’s enough to land on your drying dishes, your fruit bowl, or the cutting board you’re about to use for a salad.
+This aerosolization is the primary reason why you should never wash raw chicken.

-Even if you try to “sanitize” the sink afterward, the USDA found that 14% of people still had bacteria in their sinks even after they thought they had cleaned them.
+Even if you try to “sanitize” the sink afterward, studies have found that 14% of people still had bacteria in their sinks even after they thought they had cleaned them.
+The goal of the “never wash” rule is to prevent the mess from becoming airborne in the first place.

 The Cultural Conflict: Why “Just Don’t Do It” Isn’t Enough

-For many, the advice to stop washing chicken feels like a direct attack on their culinary heritage.
-In many cultures, especially in hotter climates or regions where poultry is bought fresh from a butcher, washing is a practical necessity to remove blood, bone fragments, or feathers.
+For many, the advice to stop washing chicken feels like an attack on culinary heritage.
+In many regions, especially where poultry is bought fresh from a butcher, washing is a practical necessity to remove blood or bone fragments.

-As food writer Nik Sharma points out in Serious Eats, there is a massive gap between industrial Western poultry—which is pre-washed and processed—and agriculture-direct poultry found in other parts of the globe.
+There is a massive gap between industrial Western poultry—which is pre-washed and processed—and agriculture-direct poultry found in other parts of the globe.
+Understanding this context helps bridge the gap between scientific safety and traditional practices.

-Expert Nuance: Many cooks wash chicken with lemon juice or vinegar to remove a “raw” smell.
-While this is a deep-seated culinary tradition, microbiologists warn that acidic rinses don’t actually kill Salmonella or Campylobacter.
+Many cooks wash chicken with lemon juice or vinegar to remove a “raw” smell.
+While this is a deep-seated tradition, microbiologists warn that acidic rinses don’t actually kill Salmonella or Campylobacter.
 They might change the smell, but the bacterial risk remains—and the splashing still happens.

 MethodEffect on BacteriaCross-Contamination RiskRecommendation